ShinCFF/calculator/README.md

    flutter run
    ```

-## Folder Structure

-- `lib/` - Contains the main source code.
-  - `main.dart` - Entry point of the application.
-  - `calculator.dart` - Business logic for calculations.
-  - `ui/` - UI components and widgets.
-- `assets/` - Contains images or other resources.

 ## Usage

 1. Launch the app on your emulator or physical device.
-2. Use the on-screen keypad to input numbers and operations.
+2. Enter numbers and select operations.
-3. Press `=` to compute results.
+3. Press `=` to compute the result.
-4. Use `C` to clear the input field.
+4. Use `C` to clear the input.

+## Contributions

+Contributions are welcome!
+Feel free to open issues or submit pull requests.